Getting Building Height Right for the Climate

 One big reason for this is that tall buildings have elevators.
 In the tallest buildings, elevators account for as much as 10 percent of energy use, AS + GG found.
 Tall buildings also rely on fans to push and pull air through heating, cooling and ventilation systems, and pumps to lift water hundreds of feet up.

-At the opposite end, single family homes are, as expected, more carbon intensive.
-Beyond their dispersed heating and cooling infrastructure, they’re exposed to the weather on all sides, whereas 4-story courtyard apartment units share one to two walls each.
+At the opposite end, single-family homes are, as expected, more carbon-intensive.
+Beyond their dispersed heating and cooling infrastructure, they’re exposed to the weather on all sides, whereas four-story courtyard apartment units share one to two walls each.

-Elevators, fans and pumps aren’t the only culprit.
+Elevators, fans and pumps aren’t the only culprits.
 Windows also reduce efficiency compared to solid walls, and tall buildings tend to have a lot of windows.

-“The best performing glass is, with almost with no exceptions, worse than the worst performing solid opaque wall,” said Ann Edminster, a zero energy, zero carbon consultant, who wrote a chapter on height in the book, The New Carbon Architecture.
+“The best-performing glass is, with almost with no exceptions, worse than the worst-performing solid opaque wall,” said Ann Edminster, a zero-energy and zero-carbon consultant who wrote a chapter on height in the book The New Carbon Architecture.

 The reasons for this are fairly obvious.
 Windows allow unwanted heat into buildings in summer and allow it to escape in winter, forcing mechanical systems to run harder during more hours of the day, which increases carbon emissions.
 Typical glass windows insulate only one-fifth as well as the worst wall material, Edminster said.

 A predilection for tall, glass-fronted buildings makes solving this problem a challenge for architects.
-Glass windows and façade can be equipped with shading devices that cut unwanted rays, but building owners “want to preserve that glass façade look, and that is a real problem,” said Charlie Curcija, a mechanical engineer at Lawrence Berkeley Laboratory who works on energy performance and windows.
+Glass windows and facade can be equipped with shading devices that cut unwanted rays, but building owners “want to preserve that glass facade look, and that is a real problem,” said Charlie Curcija, a mechanical engineer at Lawrence Berkeley National Laboratory who works on energy performance and windows.

 Implications for the next generation of buildings

-As electricity gets cleaner and building codes are updated, we can expect newer tall buildings to become more energy efficient.
-The team at AS + GG explored these possibilities in their analysis of nine types of new-built structures in a Chicago climate, taking into account land use, new utilities service, and the carbon emitted to make the concrete, steel and other building materials involved.
+As electricity gets cleaner and building codes are updated, newer tall buildings will become more energy-efficient.
+The team at AS + GG explored these possibilities in their analysis of nine types of new-build structures in a Chicago climate, taking into account land use, new utility service, and the carbon emitted to make the concrete, steel and other building materials involved.

-According to this analysis, the 4-story courtyard still had the lowest overall emissions after 40 years of operations.
+According to this analysis, the four-story courtyard still had the lowest overall emissions after 40 years of operations.
 Small triplex units were the next lowest, while a 65-story high-rise took third place.
 But buildings higher than 100 stories compared poorly, largely due to the steel and concrete needed to keep them standing.

 Other research shows that large buildings account for more emissions than their smaller counterparts.